exercism/problem-specifications/workflows/README.md

 > **Changed a top-level file that should trigger a CI run on all exercises**

 At moment of writing, `pr.ci.yml` only allows for "extension" testing.
 Ideally this is updated to trigger always when certain files are changed (for example the binary to run the tests).
-However, these changes are often infrequent and done by maintainers, that the fact that `ci.yml` runs on master, always, for everything, is probably safe enough.
+However, these changes are often infrequent and done by maintainers, that the fact that `ci.yml` runs on main, always, for everything, is probably safe enough.

 > **Created a scripts/xxx file on Windows and now it doesn't work on {other OS}**